 - Remove the leaves affected by aphids immediately.

 - To protect your plant from insects and fungal diseases, use horticultural soap or neem oil sprays.

 - Avoid using chemical or petroleum-based fertilizers for plants.

 - Inadequate watering is the root cause of insects or fungal diseases.

-- Birds eat seedling, bud, leaves of bean plants.
-So, to protect the plants from birds cover them netting or fleece.
+- Birds eat seedlings, buds, leaves of bean plants.
+So, to protect the plants from birds cover them with netting or fleece.

 Harvesting in Growing Green Beans in Containers

 - Green bean takes 45 to 75 days to get ready for harvest.